utkuozbulak/pytorch-cnn-adversarial-attacks/README.md

 </table>

 ## Fast Gradient Sign - Targeted
 Targeted version of FGS works almost the same as the untargeted version.
 The only difference is that we do not try to minimize the original label but maximize the target label.
+The code breaks as soon as the image is predicted as the target class.

 <table border=0 width="50px" >
 	<tbody>